DPH Consent Agreement

 - Activated an active mixing/aeration system in the water storage tank that serves the Taftville/Occum high service area

 Additional projects underway include the rehabilitation and modernization of the filtration system at one purification plant.
-A second project includes installation of a new water filtration system at our water treatment plant in Montville, CT (soft construction activities have begun, on-site construction is expected to start by May 2019.)
+A second project includes installation of a new water filtration system at our water treatment plant in Montville, CT (construction began in May 2019.)
 Also planned is construction of a new water transmission main from Leffingwell Road to Noble Hill Road to Route 82 in Bozrah, which will eliminate an approximately 65-year old cast iron main and a long dead-end in the distribution system to decrease water age in the Salem Turnpike and surrounding areas.
-This project is expected to begin in the Spring of 2019.
+This project has been awarded and is expected to begin construction in August 2019.

 These improvements, as well as the associated operational changes were documented in a plan that was provided to and approved by the DPH.